Tim Kelly

 About Tim Kelly the artist

 Art makes my heart palpitate.
-In fact, all things related to art do. old art, new art, the appreciation of art, questions about art, answers about art, events related to art, clouds that form art, waves that sculpt artistically through the water, flowers that beautifully splash color & laughter with the wind and just about anything else with any connection to art. art is good.
+In fact, all things related to art do. old art, new art, the appreciation of art, questions about art, answers about art, events related to art, clouds that form art, waves that sculpt artistically through the water, flowers that beautifully splash color & laughter with the wind and just about anything else with any connection to art.
+Art is good.
 That is something I know.

-I’ve been an artist since birth. my mother happily tells the story of my first artwork...just after birth I was quick at work creating a finger painting on the bed sheet using placenta fluid. years later when Imastered speech, I named it “bright light, need milk”.
+I’ve been an artist since birth.
+My mother happily tells the story of my first artwork...just after birth I was quick at work creating a finger painting on the bed sheet using placenta fluid.
+Years later when I mastered speech, I named it “bright light, need milk”.

-creativity always felt right.
+Creativity always felt right.
 It started with doodling and coloring then moved quickly to sketching cartoons.
 At around age 10, I took my first art class.
 It was there that I realized that I may not think in a conventional fashion, especially when it comes to art.
 Since that time i have tried to avoid the typical in my work, sometimes tell an unconventional story and try to resist the usual.

-The West Virginia University School of Creative Arts is where i was fortunate enough to have studied under Ben Freidman.
+The West Virginia University School of Creative Arts is where I was fortunate enough to have studied under Ben Freidman.
 He was the professor of one of my drawing classes. from him I did not as much learn to draw, but I learned to gather information and plan each new artwork.
 Ben would briefly lecture us in studio then take us to places like a flea market, graveyard, farm, arboretum, nursery, mall and just about any place outside of the norm.
 He would send us off with our sketch books and goals like "defining form" or "focusing on shadows or light source", but our method and way of gathering information was ours to find.
 He taught me that art is everywhere and that it can be created in any way.

 Since that time I have been creating art and telling stories through fine art & graphic art as a means of income and livelihood.
 This makes me very happy.

-In 2000, I moved to nyc and started showing my artwork. the attention I was given during the shows, along with the occasional income from sales, fed my desire to create and show new art.
+In 2000, I moved to NYC and started showing my artwork.
+The attention I was given during the shows, along with the occasional income from sales, fed my desire to create and show new art.

 In 2008 I started painting aliens.
 I cannot stop.
 It rivals my craving for coffee.
 The series is called, "Similar Alien".

-Currently, I am growing a group art installation called "The Puzzle Art Project".
-It is powerful and I am driven to make it a world-wide installation.So that is my artful life.
-Making art, teaching art, curating & promoting art shows & creating graphic art.
+So that is my artful life.
+Making art, teaching art, curating & promoting art shows & creating graphic art... and a lot of daydreaming.

 Life is good.
 Art is good.
+Hope you are feeling creative today.

 home

-ryan birkenhead, me, a random alien & matthew modine at bicycle for a day art show fundraiser on 7.15.08 at phebe's in the bowery, nyc
+Ryan Birkenhead, me, a random alien & Matthew Modine at "Bicycle for a Day" art show fundraiser on 7.15.08 at Phebe's in the Bowery, nyc

 cbs news puzzle project tim kelly artist interview video eye on new york dana tyler